 Jewish people who do not yet know their Messiah see a lot of the shallow commitments within Christianity and rightfully question the validity of an unexamined faith.

 They also know that many Christians do not know much if anything at all about the Torah, the shared first five books of the Holy Bible.
 That leads many Jewish people to reject anything preached by a Christian.
 Why?
 Because they revere the instructions that YHVH gave to them and cannot fathom why most Christians are unfamiliar with them if we claim to worship the same God.

 If we are going to reach all of Israel with the saving news of the incarnation and resurrection, we need to truly know the God of Israel ourselves and value Judaism’s contribution to the faith history of Christianity.

-How is it that we as believers know the 10 Commandments (10 Words)?
-We know about King David and King Solomon.
-We inherited these wonderful Scripture texts from our Jewish brothers and sisters.
+How is it that we as believers know about Moses and the 10 Commandments (10 Words/D’varim)?
+How is it that we know about King David and King Solomon?
+We inherited these wonderful Scripture texts from our Jewish brothers and sisters!
 And if we dig deeply enough in the Scriptures, we will discover the 13 Attributes of God in the book of Exodus.

 The 13 (Biblical!)
 Attributes of God

 Exodus 34:6-7 lists the 13 Attributes of God.

 “Then ADONAI passed before him, and proclaimed, “ADONAI, ADONAI, the compassionate and gracious God, slow to anger, and abundant in lovingkindness and truth, showing mercy to a thousand generations, forgiving iniquity and transgression and sin, yet by no means leaving the guilty unpunished, but bringing the iniquity of the fathers upon the children, and upon the children’s children, to the third and fourth generation.”
 Exodus 34:6-7